bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

-This feature builds upon the [Pagination functionality](/docs/content/pagination/) and lets you create automatically generated, paginated archives of your content filtered by the search terms provides.
-For instance you could set it up so every category has its own page, or every tag, or some other search term.
+This feature builds upon the [Pagination functionality](/docs/content/pagination/) and lets you create automatically generated, paginated archives of your content filtered by the search terms you provide.
+For instance you could set it up so every category has its own page, every tag has its own page, or virtually any other search term.

 Note that this **requires** enabling `pagination` in your site's `bridgetown.config.yml`.